valhalla/valhalla/README.md

 Building from Source
 --------------------

 Valhalla uses CMake as build system.
+When compiling with gcc (GNU Compiler Collection), version 5 or newer is supported.

 To install on a Debian or Ubuntu system you need to install its dependencies with: